Throw away your scales – MyFitnessPal is my favourite weight loss tracker!

 You can download the app for free.
 Simply then enter your personal info, your current weight and the weight loss you hope to achieve each week (if you need to lose any at all).

-The app will then give you a calorie goal that I suggest you use as a rough guide only.
+The app will then give you a daily calorie goal that I suggest you use as a rough guide only.
 If you ensure you focus on high nutrient food and healthy lifestyle changes, the calorie count will be less important.

 You can track your carbs, protein, fat as well as the micronutrients like vitamins and minerals.
 Follow your fibre intake – aiming for around 30g a day.
-Set goals for yourself – such as a maximum of 24g-48g of sugar recommended by the World Health Organisation.
+Set goals for yourself – such as a maximum of 24g-48g of sugar as recommended by the World Health Organisation.

-You don’t have to be obsessive about it.
+You shouldn’t be obsessive about it.
 You don’t have to use it every day.
 Simply see it as a useful tool to ensure you know just how many calories are in that hunk of cheese and help you see that your portion control needs some attention!
 It also has an interesting blog (not always totally medically accurate but usually pretty good), a recipe database and a fitness community you can join.
 Upgrade to premium for more in-depth analysis of your eating pattern.

 Of course, weight loss is about much more than eating and moving well…but consider downloading MyFitnessPal and you will get off to a good start.